PythonSJL/PyPyNum/README.md

 ### The Zen of PyPyNum (Preview)

 ```
                 The Zen of PyPyNum, by Shen Jiayi

-This is a math package written purely in Python.
+In this mathematical sanctuary, we weave our algorithms with pure Python threads.

-Elegant is superior to clunky.
+Precision outweighs approximation.
-Clarity trumps obscurity.
+Elegance in mathematics transcends the bulky algorithms.
-Straightforwardness is preferred over convolution.
+Clarity in logic illuminates the darkest problems.
-Sophisticated is better than overcomplicated.
+Simplicity in form is the pinnacle of sophistication.
-Flat structure beats nested hierarchies.
+Flat hierarchies in our code mirror the linear nature of functions.
-Sparse code wins over bloated ones.
+Sparse code, like a minimal polynomial, retains essence without redundancy.
 ```

 ```